rogalj/MolStrucClassifier/docs/source/Install.rst

    git pull

-If you are an editter, check the following command as well.
+If you are an editor, check the following command as well.

 If you make any changes and want to add directories/files to the GitHub repository, you can upload them by typing: